Organic SEO - Pay-Per-Click Advertising

 Why is the mortgage business difficult for SEO?

-Because you are going up against Bankrate, Zillow, Quicken, Wells Fargo and many other huge lending institutions that Google recognizes and will rank ahead of your site.
-Also, these companies have staffs taking care of their SEO.
+Because you are going up against Bankrate, Zillow, Rocket Mortgage, Lending Tree, Wells Fargo and many other huge lending institutions that Google recognizes and will rank ahead of your site.
+Also, these companies have marketing departments helping with their SEO.

 Besides being difficult, organic SEO can be very expensive.

 Wait, did I just hear organic SEO is expensive?
-I thought being in the organic section of Google didn't cost anything if your site is clicked on.
+I thought being in the organic section of Google didn't cost anything if your site is clicked on?
 It doesn't cost you anything if someone finds your site in the organic section and clicks on it.
 But how are you going to get your site to the top of Google for desired keywords?
 The answer is, you’re probably not.
-Even the best SEO firms are going to have difficulty getting your site anywhere desired because of the competition already mentioned.
-I'm sure there are SEO companies that will tell you they can do things for you.
-Most likely they will tell you they need time.
-While it's taking time, they will gladly take thousands of dollars every month and if it doesn't work out, they will tell you "sorry, it is tougher than we thought or they will need more time".
-Sure, they might get you some search terms to the top, but they will be search terms that are rarely searched.
+Even the best SEO firms are going to have difficulty getting your site anywhere desired because of the competition already mentioned above.
+Sure there are SEO companies that will tell you they can do things for you.
+But they will need time and the results will be far from gusranteed.
+Your best chance of beneficial SEO would be aiming for some location targeted keyword phrases.
+For example, if you're a mortgage broker located in Orlando, getting your site to show up when someone searches for mortgage broker and they are located in the Orlando area.

 Of course, mortgage company owners are to frugal and smart to throw money away on expensive SEO.They have a much better idea, they will research how to do SEO themselves and save thousands.
-While the saving thousands part will be true, the results part of the equation being successful will most likely go from slim to none to just none.
-As the saying goes, "if I had a nickel for every" client that calls and asks, "what do I need to do to add a blog and change some meta tags etc."?
-Immediately, I know this is a client researching and looking into SEO.
+While the saving thousands part will be true, the results part of the equation being successful will most likely go from slim to none.
+I get many calls that go something lie this, "what do I need to do to add a blog and change some meta tags etc."?
+Immediately, I know this is a client researching SEO.
 See, one of the most basic things needed with any SEO strategy is adding original content written with targeted keywords.
 If you do some research on Google you will find lots of articles about SEO.
 So an eager mortgage company owner starts reading it and starts to get excited, they read things about meta tags and writing blogs with keywords in the text etc. and they think to themselves, "I can do this".
 For the record, blogs with original content can be a great addition to good SEO, but there is more to it.

 What is original content?

-I have a lot of knowledge when it comes to SEO, I've worked with a commercial mortgage client for almost ten years and we have gotten the site ranked at the top of Google for hundreds of highly searched keywords.
-But while the commercial mortgage business has plenty of competition, it isn't as crowded as the residential mortgage business.
-I gave up helping residential mortgage clients with organic SEO over a decade ago.
-Because unlike other SEO companies, I didn't like taking money unless I genuinely thought it could work.
-Currently, I help clients with managing pay-per-click campaigns.
-So, going back to the question of why would you do a pay-per-click campaign over Organic SEO?
-Because you can start getting leads tomorrow!
+I have a lot of knowledge when it comes to SEO, I've worked with a commercial mortgage client for over ten years and we have gotten the site ranked at the top of Google for hundreds of highly searched keywords.
+But while the commercial mortgage business has a lot of competition, it isn't as crowded as the residential mortgage business.
+Not to say I won't help a residential mortgage company with SEO, I will.
+But I will set expectations low and put together an affordable short term plan to try and get some targeted location keywords on the first page of Google.
+It's kind of hit or miss.
+I don't charge to much and if it works it can be quite beneficial.
+Another thing I can help with is managing pay-per-click campaigns.
+One clear advantage of pay-per-click is you can get traffic immediately and start getting leads tomorrow!

-If you are interested in help regarding a pay-per-click campaign please call and I will go over what we can do for you.
+If you are interested in help regarding an organic SEO plan or starting a pay-per-click campaign, please call and I will go over what we can do for you.

 Phone: 630-552-0677 Ext.
 101